Ms Julie Blackburn – Chair

 Ms Darlene Cox

-BA Dip Ed, B Ed, Grad Dip AppEc
+BA Dip Ed, Grad Dip AppEc, B Ed

 Consumer Director, appointed to fill a casual vacancy 22/8/2017, subsequently elected 2017 AGM.

 Darlene has been involved in the consumer movement since the late 1990s.
 She is an eminent advocate for health consumers with an excellent knowledge of the health system, both locally and nationally.
-She has been the Executive Director of Health Care Consumers’ Association since 2008.
-She is active on a range of local and national committees including the Australian Health Practitioner Regulation Agency (AHPRA) Community Reference Group.
+Darlene has a strong, practical understanding of community engagement principles.
+She has been the Executive Director of Health Care Consumers’ Association Incorporated since 2008.
+She is also a board member of the ACT Council of Social Services and Meridian.
+She has had a long standing interest in improving the quality and safety of heath care and has longstanding connections with the Australian Health Practitioner Regulation Agency, Australian Medical Council, Australian Commission for the Safety and Quality of Health Care and the NPS.

 Dr Mel Deery